 Farm-to-table dinners, local wineries, and an exciting take on conservation and sustainability

-We’ve partnered with four local, environmentally friendly wineries whose wines serve as the inspiration for custom five-course, farm-to-table dinner menus created by our own executive chef, Brad Robertson.
+We’ve partnered with local, environmentally friendly wineries whose wines serve as the inspiration for custom five-course, farm-to-table dinner menus created by our own executive chef, Brad Robertson.

 Along with the spectacular views, enjoy looking at sustainability from different angles – from agriculture to food and wine production to wildlife conservation.
 Each evening focuses on a different topic and features conversations with a curator or keeper, up-close animal encounters, and wine introductions from winery representatives.

 Crocodilians are a group of reptiles that include the American alligators, Indian gharials, tomistomas, and dwarf caimans featured at the Los Angeles Zoo.
 These reptiles have remained relatively unchanged since prehistoric times, and when you visit them, you are gazing on species that look much as they did when dinosaurs roamed the Earth.
 Many of these magnificent animals are under threat from human activity.
 Indian gharials are critically endangered, and the tomistoma, formerly known as false gharials, are vulnerable.
 On June 27, join Curator of Reptiles and Amphibians Ian Recchio for a presentation about this ancient family of reptiles and what the Zoo is doing to ensure their future.

 You might not associate crocodilians with California because the only modern members of this family live in Florida, but fossils of crocodilians are well represented in rocks from California’s late Eocene period—around 45 million years ago.
 The rocky benchland that is home to Riverbench Vineyard may well have once been habitat that supported ancient crocodilians.
 Sandstone filled with fossils and remnants of ancient sea life, along with large rocks and river cobble, can be found all over the property.